Code of Ethics

 Conflict of interest

-Journal of Energy encourages all authors and reviewers to report any potential conflict of interests to ensure complete transparency regarding the preparation and reviewing the manuscript (research funding, grants, sponsorship, competing interests etc.).
-The conflict of interest exists when an author (or the author’s institution) has financial (employment, consultancies, stock ownership, honoraria and paid expert testimony) or personal relationship, academic competition or intellectual passion that inappropriately influences his actions.
-In order to avoid any potential doubt about the conflict of interest for the potential authors of articles that are employed by the publisher (Hrvatska elektroprivreda and HRO CIGRE), these articles will be reviewed by international reviewers and any decision about publishing will be discussed in close cooperation amongst editor-in-chief and section editors and taken by a qualified majority vote.
+Journal of Energy encourages all authors and reviewers to report any potential conflict of interest to ensure complete transparency regarding the preparation and reviewing the manuscript (research funding, grants, sponsorship, competing interests, etc.).
+The conflict of interest exists when an author (or the author’s institution) has financial (employment, consultancies, stock ownership, honoraria, and paid expert testimony) or personal relationship, academic competition, or intellectual passion that inappropriately influences his actions.
+In order to avoid any potential doubt about the conflict of interest for the potential authors of articles that are employed by the publisher (Hrvatska elektroprivreda and HRO CIGRE), these articles will be reviewed by international reviewers, and any publishing decision will be discussed in close cooperation amongst editor-in-chief and section editors and taken by a qualified majority vote.